-The City of Tucson (City or Tucson) is located in southern Arizona and serves as the Pima County seat.
-The City was founded in 1775, and incorporated in 1853.
-The City is divided into six wards, each ward is represented by one Council Member, together with the Mayor, the Council Members form the City Council.
+The City of Tucson is located in southern Arizona and serves as the Pima County seat.
+The city was founded in 1775, and incorporated in 1853.
+The city is divided into six wards, each ward is represented by one Council Member, together with the Mayor, the Council Members form the City Council.
 Tucson is the second largest city in Arizona and ranks in the top 35 of the largest cities in the nation.
-Tucson is home to internationally recognized University of Arizona, Davis Monthan Air Force Base, and the 162 Fighter Wing of the Air National Guard.
-Visit the City of Tucson’s website, by clicking here.
+Tucson is home to internationally recognized University of Arizona, Davis-Monthan Air Force Base, and the 162 Fighter Wing of the Air National Guard.
+Visit the City of Tucson’s website here.

-Tucson sits at an elevation of 2,390 feet above sea level.
+Tucson is at 2,390 feet above sea level.

-Tucson’s encompasses nearly 277 square miles of land.
-The City is in the midst of an aggressive annexation initiative, for more information, click here.
+Tucson encompasses nearly 277 square miles of land.
+The city is in the midst of an aggressive annexation initiative, for more information, here.

-Tucson enjoys a dry and sunny climate and averages over than 300 days of sunshine each year.
-The warmest month of the year is usually July, while the coldest month of the year is usually December.
-The average maximum temperature is 83.4 degrees.
-The average minimum temperature is 53.8 degrees.
-The average total precipitation is 11.15 inches.
-Sperling’s Best Places Comfort index for Tucson is 78 as compared to the nation’s Comfort Index of 54.
-For more information on Tucson’s weather, click here.
+Tucson is famous for its dry and sunny climate, averaging more than 300 days of sunshine each year.
+Usually, the warmest month of the year is July and the coldest month of the year is December.
+On average, the high temperature is is 83.4 degrees Fahrenheit (28.6 Celsius) and the average low temperature is 53.8 degrees Fahrenheit (12.1 Celsius) .
+Precipitation averages 11.15 inches per year.
+Sperling’s Best Places Comfort Index for Tucson is 78, which compares to the national Comfort Index of 54.
+More information on Tucson’s weather is here.

 Cost of Living

-According to Sperling’s Best place, Tucson enjoys a composite cost of living index of 95.20 as compared to the national average of 100.
-Housing (83), utilities (88), Grocery (98.1) are the specific categories also under the national average.
-For more information on Sterling’s Tucson Cost of Living index, click here.
+According to Sperling’s Best place, Tucson enjoys a composite cost of living index of 95.2 compared to the national index of 100.
+Housing (83), utilities (88), Grocery (98.1) are specific categories that also fall below the national index.
+Information on Sperling’s Tucson Cost of Living index is here.

 - Oro Valley Hospital, 1551 East Tangerine Road Oro Valley, AZ 85755

-University of Arizona (U of A).
-The U of A was founded in 1885 and is Arizona’s Land Grant University.
-The university has over 33,700 undergraduate students and over 7,800 graduate students.
-U of A offers 128 Bachelor’s programs, 137 Master’s programs, and 954 Doctoral programs.
-For more information on the U of A, click here.
+The University of Arizona, founded in 1885, is Arizona’s Land Grant University.
+It has more than 33,700 undergraduate students and more than 7,800 graduate students enrolled in 128 Bachelor’s programs, 137 Master’s programs and 954 Doctoral programs.
+Information about the U of A is here.

 Public Safety/Fire Protection